tracyjkao/arfinalprojectteam4/README.md

 Team Members:Hui Yun Lin, Tracy Kao
 Mentor: Wenhao Gu

-An augemented reality Dance Dance Revolution (DDR) Game during the pandemic.
+An augmented reality Dance Dance Revolution (DDR) Game during the pandemic.

+Steps to run code:
+1. Put Project Settings and Assets folder in the same folder of a newly created Unity project (replace existing one).
+2. Make sure you have the correct Vuforia version installed for optimal experience.
+3. Set display resolution to Standalone(1024 x 678) for optimal experience.
+4. Press play to start playing!